 What are your chances of recovery from stroke paralysis?

-Well, the possibility that you can regain movement after paralysis is actually really HIGH.
+The possibility that you can regain movement after paralysis is actually really high.
 A lot higher than most people think.

 So why isn’t anyone telling you the good news?

-Although your chances of recovery from stroke paralysis are high, doctors probably aren’t telling you that.
+Although your chances of recovery from stroke paralysis are high, doctors might not tell you that.
+Why?

 You can be one of those success stories, and we’ll show you how.